sourcegraph/deploy-sourcegraph/README.md

 visit [about.sourcegraph.com](https://about.sourcegraph.com)
 or [contact us](https://about.sourcegraph.com/contact/sales) for more information.
 If you're just starting out, we recommend installing [Sourcegraph](https://about.sourcegraph.com/docs) on a single node first.
-Migrating to Data Center is easy when you're ready to upgrade.
+Migrating to Data Center is easy when you're ready.

 * [Installation](docs/install.md)
 * [Updating](docs/update.md)